Button/Switch/Port Replacement

 I work on a wide range of electronic devices, not limited to the following:

-Scroll to the bottom for a more detailed list.
+Scroll to the bottom for various other successful repairs.
 If you have a faulty device, just ask!

 However, I do NOT currently service the following: